Show hiring managers you have the knowledge to succeed

 • Be honest about ongoing education or degrees you've decided not to complete

 Remember, there isn't one resume format that fits all job seekers.
-Be strategic when placing your Education information by considering where you are in your career and how it will help you to land the jobs you're after.
+How you list education on your resume requires a strategic approach that depends on where you are in your career and the roles you're aiming for.

-Find out if you are showcasing your education on your resume - get a free resume review from TopResume.
+Find out if you're showcasing your education well on your resume by getting a free resume review from TopResume.

-This article was updated in December 2023.
-It contains work by Amanda Augustine and Lauren Settembrino and Heather Rothbauer-Wanish.
+This article was updated in 2023 and 2024.
+It contains work by Amanda Augustine, Lauren Settembrino, Heather Rothbauer-Wanish and Marsha Hebert.

 Recommended reading: